 The LCT program involves studying one year each at two different European universities of the consortium.
 After completing all study requirements, the student will obtain two Master of Science/Arts degrees approved in the respective countries of issue.

-The LCT Masters program has been successfully implemented since 2006, being funded by the Erasmus Mundus Program from 2007 to 2011 and from 2013 to 2017.
+The LCT Masters program has been successfully implemented since 2006, is funded by the Erasmus Mundus Program from 2007 to 2011 and from 2013 to 2017.
 In 2012 the LCT Program operated as an Erasmus Mundus Brand Name.
-Intakes 2018 and 2019: the program commits to respecting the Erasmus Mundus requirements and to maintain the high quality of the implementation during the years of funding.
+Intakes 2020 and 2021: the program commits to respecting the Erasmus Mundus requirements and to maintain the high quality of the implementation during the years of funding.

 Student mobility tracks